Frost-Lee/Frost-Lee/README.md

 ### Hi!
 It's Tsan-Chen 👋

 I'm an undergraduate student at Zhejiang University, major in Computer Science and Technology 💻.
-I love Overwatch (Genji, especially), and I'm going to intern at Apple 🍎 IS&T in February.
+I love Overwatch (Genji, especially), and I'm interning at Apple 🍎 IS&T.